deionlocklear/ai-ugc-content-creation-template/workshops/live_lab.md

 4. Complete the OAuth flow if prompted (this authorizes n8n to access your Google Drive)
    - You may be redirected to Google to authorize access
    - Click **Allow** to grant permissions
-5. Repeat for all Google Drive nodes in the workflow
+5. **Optional:** Update the folder path in the node configuration if you want videos saved to a specific Google Drive folder

-#### 5.3.3 Update Google AI Studio Nodes (If Present)
+#### 5.3.3 Update Google AI Studio (Gemini) Nodes

+The workflow uses Google AI Studio (Gemini) for script generation and first frame image creation:

+**HTTP Request Nodes (Gemini API):**
+- **"generate_ad_prompts"** - Generates 3 UGC video scripts using Gemini 2.5 Pro
+- **"Generate First Frame Image"** - Creates first frame image using Gemini 2.5 Flash Image Preview

+**Steps to Update:**
-1. Click on any node that uses Google AI Studio API (typically HTTP Request nodes)
+1. Click on each HTTP Request node that calls Gemini API (look for URLs containing `generativelanguage.googleapis.com`)
 2. In the node configuration, find the **Authentication** section
-3. Select **Header Auth** or **Generic Credential Type**
+3. Select **Generic Credential Type** → **HTTP Header Auth**
 4. Choose your **Header Auth credential** with `x-goog-api-key` (created in Module 4.4)

    > 💡 **Reference:** The credential selection interface will look similar to the Header Auth credential form you saw in Module 4.4.

    ![n8n Header Auth Credential Connection Form](../screenshots/16_n8n_header_auth_credential_connection_form.png)

-5. Verify the header name is set to `x-goog-api-key`
+5. Verify the header name is set to `x-goog-api-key` in the node configuration
-6. Repeat for all Google AI Studio nodes
+6. Repeat for both Gemini API nodes:
+   - `generate_ad_prompts` (Gemini 2.5 Pro)
+   - `Generate First Frame Image` (Gemini 2.5 Flash Image Preview)

 ### 5.4 Verifying Node Connections

-1. Review each node in the workflow to ensure:
+After updating all credentials, verify the workflow is properly configured:

+1. **Check Credentials:**
-   - ✅ All credential fields are populated with your credentials
+   - ✅ All OpenAI nodes have your OpenAI credential selected
-   - ✅ No red error indicators are present
+   - ✅ Google Drive node has your Google Drive OAuth2 credential selected
+   - ✅ Both Gemini HTTP Request nodes have your Header Auth credential selected

+2. **Verify Node Connections:**
    - ✅ Node connections (the lines between nodes) are intact
+   - ✅ No red error indicators are present on any nodes
-   - ✅ Required parameters are filled in
+   - ✅ All required parameters are filled in

-2. Common nodes to check:
-   - **Trigger nodes** - Ensure they're configured correctly
+3. **Key Nodes to Verify:**
+   - **Form Trigger** - Should be active and ready to receive submissions
-   - **OpenAI nodes** - Verify model selection and API key
+   - **OpenAI Nodes** - Verify model selection (GPT-4o, GPT-5-mini, Sora 2)
-   - **Google Drive nodes** - Confirm folder paths and permissions
-   - **HTTP Request nodes** - Check URLs and authentication
+   - **Gemini HTTP Request Nodes** - Check URLs point to correct Gemini endpoints

-### 5.5 Workflow Overview

-Your imported workflow should include nodes for:

-- **Trigger** - Initiates the workflow (Manual, Webhook, or Schedule)
-- **AI Content Generation** - Uses OpenAI for text/image creation
-- **Google AI Studio Integration** - Uses Header Auth for Gemini API calls
-- **Google Drive Operations** - Uploads and organizes generated content
+   - **Google Drive Node** - Confirm folder path is set (or will use default)
-- **Data Processing** - Transforms and formats content as needed

-> 💡 **Tip:** If you're unsure which credential to use for a node, check the node's documentation or look for credential type indicators in the node configuration panel.
+   - **Video Generation Nodes** - Ensure Sora 2 API endpoints are correct

+4. **Optional Configuration:**
+   - Update the Google Drive folder path in the `upload_video` node if you want videos saved to a specific location
+   - Review the form trigger settings if you want to customize the input fields
+   - Check video generation parameters (duration, size) if you want to modify defaults

+### 5.5 Workflow Execution Flow

+Understanding the workflow execution will help you troubleshoot if needed:

+**Execution Flow:**
+1. **Form Submission** → User submits product image + name via form trigger
+2. **Image Processing** → Product image converted to base64 format
+3. **Persona Generation** → OpenAI analyzes product and generates ideal customer persona
+4. **Script Generation** → Gemini creates 3 authentic UGC video scripts
+5. **Script Extraction** → OpenAI formats scripts into structured prompts
+6. **Video Loop** (runs 3 times, once per script):
+   - **First Frame** → Gemini generates first frame image
+   - **Resize** → Image resized to video format (720x1280)
+   - **Video Generation** → Sora 2 creates 12-second video
+   - **Status Check** → Polls for video completion (with 15-second delays)
+   - **Download** → Downloads completed video
+   - **Upload** → Saves video to Google Drive

+**Expected Output:**
+- 3 UGC videos (12 seconds each, 720x1280 resolution)
+- Videos saved to Google Drive with names like "UGC Video #1", "UGC Video #2", "UGC Video #3"

+> 💡 **Tip:** The workflow includes retry logic and error handling.
+If a video generation fails, the workflow will retry automatically.
+Check the execution logs in n8n if you encounter issues.

 ---